Adaptive Denoising of Signals with Local Shift-Invariant Structure: Introduction

+As an illustration, we consider an application of the proposed approach to the problem of denoising a {\em harmonic oscillation}---a sum of complex sinusoids with arbitrary (unknown) frequencies.
+The known approaches~\cite{recht1,recht2} to this problem are based on the ideas from sparse recovery \cite{duarte2013spectral} and impose {\em frequency separation} conditions to obtain sharp statistical guarantees (see Section~\ref{sec:sines} for more details).
+In contrast, deriving near-optimal statistical guarantees for adaptive convolution-type estimators in this problem does not require this type of assumptions.

-The preliminary versions of some results presented here have appeared in~\cite{ostrovsky2016structure}.
+Preliminary versions of some results presented in this paper were announced in~\cite{ostrovsky2016structure}.

-\paragraph{Organization of further sections.} In the remainder of Section~\ref{sec:intro}, we introduce the necessary notation.
-Section~\ref{sec:main} contains the main results of this work: there, we present the new estimators and sharp oracle inequalities for their $\ell_2$-loss, and then use these inequalities to derive guarantees for $\ell_2$-loss and pointwise loss.
-We then extend the results to \textit{filtering} -- estimation with one-sided filters -- and \textit{prediction} of the signal beyond the observation domain.
-In Section~\ref{sec:shift-inv}, we study the relationship between the classes of approximately shift-invariant and simple signals.
-Finally, we consider the application of our results to the denoising of harmonic oscillations, comparing our approach agains the state of the art.
-The technical proofs are deferred to the appendix to simplify the presentation.
+\paragraph{Manuscript organization.} We present the problem of adaptive interpolation and prediction and introduce necessary notation in Section~\ref{sec:main}.
+In Section~\ref{sec:oracle2} we introduce adaptive estimators and present oracle inequalities for their $\ell_2$-loss.
+Then we use these inequalities to derive guarantees for $\ell_2$- and pointwise risks of adaptive estimates in Section \ref{sec:shift-inv}.
+In particular, in Section \ref{sec:discuss-shift} we discuss the structure of the classes of approximately shift-invariant signals over $\Z$ and show that such signals are close, in certain sense, to complex exponential polynomials---solutions to linear homogeneous difference equations.
+We then specify statistical guarantees for adaptive interpolation and prediction of such signals; in particular, we establish new bounds for adaptive prediction of {\em generalized harmonic oscillations} which are sums of complex sinusoids modulated by polynomials.
+Finally, in Section \ref{sec:sines} we consider an application of the proposed estimates to the problem of full recovery of a generalized (or usual) harmonic oscillation, and compare our approach against the state of the art for this problem.
+To streamline the presentation we defer technical proofs to appendix.